phildecroos/phildecroos/README.md

   <li><a href="https://github.com/phildecroos/phildecroos.github.io">Portfolio Website</a></li>
 </ul>

+I also am making videos of my projects that you can check out here: <a href="https://www.youtube.com/channel/UCZ_ytpvFQBsmq4oqE_OsNLg">YouTube</a>

 Most of my mechanical/electrical projects don't show up here, but you can check them out here: <a href="https://phildecroos.github.io/mechanical.html">Mechanical</a>

 You can connect with me here: